dbroemmel/howfairis/README.rst

       -d, --show-default-config       Show default configuration and exit.
       -i, --ignore-repo-config        Ignore any configuration files on the remote.

+      -s, --self-hosted TEXT          URL of a self-hosted GitLab instance to use.
+                                      This may not work, depending on the server version.
+Expect errors if unsupported
+                                      features are requried.

       -p, --path TEXT                 Relative path (on the remote).
 Use this if you want howfairis to look for a README and